wolfgangschoeffel/ucache/README.md

 ```

 Whatever the router considers the same page has to end up under the
 same key.
-Most routers normalise the path - trimming repeated
+Most routers normalise the path before matching, so pass a
-slashes, stopping at the first `?` after decoding - and if the cache
-doesn't normalise it the same way, then `/x`, `//x//` and `/x%3Fy`
-are one page to the router and three files in the cache.
-Anyone can
-then keep adding slashes to get another file for the same page, which
-is the same unbounded-growth problem as keying on the query string.
+path that is normalised the same way the router normalises it.

 ## Development